weaversa/cryptol-course/labs/KeyWrapping/KeyWrapping.md

     W'`{3} (\a -> a-1) (W (\a -> a+1) S) == S
 ```

-The final step is to use these components to write the authenticated decryption
+The final step is to use these components to write the authenticated
-algorithm `KW-AD`.
-Unlike `W'` and `WStep'` this function will have a different
+decryption algorithm `KW-AD`.
+Unlike `W'` and `WStep'` this function
-type than its related routine in the `KW-AE` family becase it needs to capture
+will have a different type than its related routine in the `KW-AE`
-whether or not the ciphertext authenticates *as well as* computing the
+family because it needs to capture whether or not the ciphertext
-corresponding plaintext.
+authenticates *as well as* computing the corresponding plaintext.

 **Exercise:** Study `Algorithm 4` from the standard, and complete the
-definition of `KWAD` below by replacing `FIXME_1`, `FIXME_2`, and `FIXME_3`
+definition of `KWAD` below by replacing `FIXME_1`, `FIXME_2`, and
-with appropriate definition fors `S`, a computation of the authentication bit to assign to `FAIL`, and finally the appropriate plaint text.
+`FIXME_3` with appropriate definition for `S`, a computation of the
+authentication bit to assign to `FAIL`, and finally the appropriate
+plaintext.

 Notice that `FAIL` indicates a *failure* to authenticate so should be `False` for authenticated decryptions and `True` for failures to authenticate.